grinnell-cs/csc151-images/_handouts/prepost.md

 ### Post-MP assessment

 Q1: Successes
-  : What went well on this assignment/
+  : What went well on this assignment?

 Q2: Challenges
   : What parts of the assignment were most difficult for you?
-What made them
+What made them difficult?
-    difficult?

 Q3: Addressing challenges
-  : How can you address those kinds of challenges in the next
+  : How can you address those kinds of challenges in the next assignment?
-    assignment?
 For example, would it help to start earlier?
 To ask questions in advance?
 To plan to space out the work over several days?
 To gather different resources?

 Q4: Time
   : How long did the assignment take?
 Was that longer or shorter than you predicted?
 What made the difference?

 Q5: Pleasures
   : Which parts of the assignment, if any, did you find most enjoyable?